Cheddrs/digital_clock_app/README.md

 I really learned a lot about creating functions and passing parameters into them.

+Wow, what a time to be alive!!
+I wrote my first CSS @media query to make the app responsive by screen width!
+It is really cool.

 ## Author

 **Corey Hedberg** | _Software Developer_<br>